What is Mise-en-Scéne? Definition, Elements & Examples

 149526557 s

-As what you see, smell, and hear can influence your mood in real-life, mise-en-scene elements influence your emotional response in film.
+As what you see, smell, and hear can influence your mood in real life, mise-en-scene elements influence your emotional response in film.
+The elements of mise-en-scene help shape the viewer’s emotion and understanding of the characters and the movie’s setting.

 How Design and Composition are connected to Mise-en-scene

-The combination of these elements within each film frame provides an overall meaning to the shots and the scene.
+Combining these elements within each film frame provides an overall meaning to the shots and the scene.

 Here’s an example of controlled mise-en-scene in Stanley Kubrick’s Eyes Wide Shut (1999).

-This point-of-view shot from the main character brings the audience before a ritualistic ceremony framing the presence of mystery, wealth, and power through the ominous masks and cloaks, the intricate architecture, and the color schemes.
+This point-of-view shot from the main character brings the audience before a ritualistic ceremony, framing the presence of mystery, wealth, and power through the ominous masks and cloaks, the intricate architecture, and the color schemes.

 Composition and Design